 Dragon fruit is also known as pitaya, is a fruit that grows around the equator so in Central America and Central Asia.
-It’s good source of vitamin C, iron, and fiber.
-Dragon fruit/pitaya contain antioxidants, but compared to other Brazilian fruits for example, they fair poor (i.e. compared to fruits like avocado, mango, and tamarind).
+It’s a good source of vitamin C, iron, and fiber.
+Dragon fruit/pitaya contain antioxidants, but compared to other Brazilian fruits, for example, they fair poorly (i.e. compared to fruits like avocado, mango, and tamarind).

 As far as nutrition goes, some studies show the red variety contain more betalains.
 More studies are needed, but some show that pitaya has positive effects on cardiovascular health, reduces insulin resistance, improves gut microflora, improves liver function, and reduces obesity markers.

 Why smoothie bowls?

 Also, a quick primer on smoothie bowls and why they’re awesome.
 The majority of my clients are not on a mission to lose weight, rather it’s more about finding balance with their eating habits, with their lifestyle, and how to squeeze in those fiber and nutrient-rich veggies, a challenge for them.

 Smoothie bowls are not only a great way to sneak in fiber and vegetables, but they’re an incredible way to sneak in energy AND nutrient density.
 For those who come to me to gain weight healthfully, we can really load up these smoothie bowls with calories and energy density from nut butter, coconut milk, frozen fruit, frozen veggies (like kale, spinach, zucchini, and peas even!), and protein powders to boot.

 On the other hand, clients who come to me for general health and wellbeing smoothie bowls can serve the exact same purpose!
 It’s all about listening into your hunger cues and focusing on getting in nutrients that so many of us living the Standard American Diet, lack.